KaidenCoder/destroycorona/README.md

 # destroycorona
-Destroy COVID-19 and save the world
+Destroy COVID-19 and save the world.
+[Play here](https://kurosakicoder.github.io/destroycorona/)

 ## Project Info
 This project contains all the files so you just need to clone and run the project.